 There are a few cash back cards that come with no foreign transaction fee, including the Discover it® Cash Back and Capital One Quicksilver Cash Rewards Credit Card.
 The best card will feature cash back categories that match your spending habits, as well as other benefits like no annual fee and intro APR offers.

 This highest tiered cash back card is the Blue Cash Preferred® Card from American Express, which gives you a whopping 6% cash back on select U.S. streaming services and purchases made at U.S. supermarkets.
-The highest flat-rate cash back card is technically the Alliant Cashback Visa® Signature Credit Card, which lets you earn up to 2.5% cash back on your first $10,000 of qualifying eligible purchases (1.5% for purchases over $10,000).
+The highest flat-rate cash back card is technically the Alliant Visa Signature Card, which lets you earn tier One: 2.5% cash back on the first $10,000 of qualifying eligible purchases per billing cycle.
+Unlimited 1.5% cash back on all other qualifying eligible purchases.
 However, this card requires that you open a checking account with Alliant Credit Union and maintain a daily balance of at least $1,000 to be eligible for the 2.5% rate.
 Instead, we recommend the Wells Fargo Active Cash® Card, which lets you earn unlimited 2% cash rewards on purchases.

 We selected the best cash back credit cards through a review of cards available on LendingTree and from top issuers.
 The following factors influenced our top card picks: